cloudflare/cloudflare-docs/products/ssl/src/content/ssl-for-saas/custom-certificates/index.md

 ## Limitations

-If you use custom certificates, you are responsible for the entire certificate lifecycle (initial upload, renewal, subsequent upload)ß.
+If you use custom certificates, you are responsible for the entire certificate lifecycle (initial upload, renewal, subsequent upload).

 Cloudflare also only accepts publicly trusted certificates of these types: